Make a Smooth Move to Medellin

 11. Beauty Services Are Plentiful and Cheap

 If you didn’t know already, beauty is a big deal in Colombia.
-Because of this, you’re bound to find a nail salon, hair parlor, or waxing place almost every block.
+Because of this, you’re bound to find a nail and hair salon, or waxing place almost every block.
 Men get manicures here too!

 Competition is high, so prices are very reasonable.
-And based on my experience, the quality is comparable to back home in Canada and are less than half the price.
+And based on my experience, the quality is comparable to back home in Canada but less than half the price.

 12. Beware of the Pollution